Sporting Index Deposit Bonus Code 2019 – all terms explained

 So how do you use the Sporting Index sport betting bonus?
 It’s simple!
 Here’s the Sporting Index deposit bonus terms explained to get you started:

 Sign up on the Sporting Index website with your personal details and answer the questions on the ‘Further Details’ page.
 Here you’ll answer questions about your experience of spread betting and where you are a tax resident.
 The registration form is also used to ensure that you read the risk disclosure notice which explains that you can lose more money than you deposit.
 You’ll also receive a phone call as part of the sign-up process to ensure that you understand the risks associated with placing spread betting bets.
 Does Sporting Index offer a free bet?
-Once you sign up with Sporting Index’s site you’ll be given one of the best free bet offers around. £100 free bets to spend on spread betting without having to place a deposit or use a Sporting Index bonus code.
+Once you sign up with Sporting Index’s site you’ll be given a great welcome bonus offer that puts £100 in extra bets in your account without having to place a deposit or use a Sporting Index bonus code.

 Once you’ve received the bonus you’ll be able to use it on spread betting for 7 days.
-You can spend this on any spread bet you like, either online or via the Sporting Index app, and any net profits you make are yours to keep and withdraw.
+You can spend this on a decent amount of betting markets, either online or via the Sporting Index app, and any net profits you make are yours to keep and withdraw.
 However, you cannot withdraw the £100 at any time, and another word of caution: with spread betting you can lose more money than the balance of your account.
 This means that you’ll have to think carefully before placing a bet to avoid disasters.

 - Name: Sporting Index sign up bonus